Why Choose Cedars-Sinai Marina del Rey Hospital for Bunionectomy?

-At Marina Del Rey Hospital you will have our medical staff approach your condition with a variety of modern treatment options.
+At Cedars-Sinai Marina del Rey Hospital you will have our medical staff approach your condition with a variety of modern treatment options.
 In case you need to undergo a bunionectomy, our podiatrists will make sure the success of this procedure will be of utmost importance.
 For your recovery to be completed, our health center will provide you with the best rehabilitation protocol so you can regain your mobility in the shortest time possible.

 This medical procedure is usually performed when other conservative ways of treatment like proper shoes, orthosis or even anti-inflammatory medication fail to help the patient.